[ mad-ruh-leyn-yoh; Spanish mah-three-le-nyaw ]

 Origin of Madrileño

-1825–35; < Spanish madrileño, perhaps by dissimilation (d—d becoming d—l) from *madrideño, equivalent to Madrid Madrid + -eño suffix of appurtenance (< Latin -ignus, -egnus, apparently extracted from adjectives formed with -n- in which g was part of the root, e.g., larignus of larch, salignus of willow)
+First recorded in 1825–35; from Spanish madrileño, perhaps by dissimilation (d—d becoming d—l) from unrecorded madrideño, equivalent to Madrid Madrid + -eño a Spanish suffix forming nouns and adjectives from placenames (from Latin -ignus, -egnus, apparently extracted from adjectives formed with -n- in which g was part of the root, e.g., larignus “of larch,” salignus “of willow”)

 The wild steed retains its fire, though the miserable horseman would do for a Madrileno aide-de-camp.